chmerdon/GradientRobustMultiPhysics.jl/docs/src/fespace.md

 ## FEVector

-A FEVector consists of FEVectorBlocks that share a common one-dimensional arrays.
+A FEVector consists of FEVectorBlocks that share a common one-dimensional array.
 Each block is associated to a FESpace and can only write into a region of the common array specified by offsets.
 It also acts as a one-dimensional AbstractArray itself.

 ```@autodocs